Aiswaryaraja1996/DSA/LinkedList/readme.md

 - A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
 - Linked List can be defined as collection of objects called nodes that are randomly stored in the memory.
+- On the basis of how each node stores the data the linked list is classified into different types.

 ## Types of Linked lists

 ### Single Linked List

 - A linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.
+- The first node is called the head and the last node is called the tail.
+- The reference of the tail in single linked list will be null as there is no element after it.

 ![](https://static.javatpoint.com/ds/images/linked-list.png)

 ### Double Linked List

-- Doubly linked list is a type of linked list in which a node contains a pointer to the previous as well as the next node in the sequence.
+- Doubly linked list is a type of linked list in which a node contains a reference to the previous as well as the next node in the sequence.
-- a node consists of three parts: node data, pointer to the next node in sequence (next pointer) , pointer to the previous node (previous pointer).
+- A node consists of three parts: node data, reference to the next node in sequence (next pointer) , reference to the previous node (previous pointer).

 ![](https://static.javatpoint.com/ds/images/doubly-linked-list2.png)

 ### Circular Single Linked List

+- Circular single linked list doesn't contain NULL in any of the node.
 - In a circular Singly linked list, the last node of the list contains a pointer to the first node of the list.

 ![](https://static.javatpoint.com/ds/images/circular-singly-linked-list.png)

 ### Circular Double Linked List

-- Circular doubly linked list doesn't contain NULL in any of the node.
+- Circular double linked list doesn't contain NULL in any of the node.
 - The last node of the list contains the address of the first node of the list. - The first node of the list also contain address of the last node in its previous pointer.

 ![](https://static.javatpoint.com/ds/images/circular-doubly-linked-list.png)